mgamio/blog/_posts/2022-01-06-open-closed-principle.markdown

 Calling to *getAPIPlans* is now fixed (closed for modification).
 If we want it to behave differently, we implement it in a new class (open for extension) that will follow the contracts defined in our interface.

-How a dependency is instantiated in our RateLimit is thanks to the magic of the Dependency Injection principle, which I will explain in a near-future article, so follow me!.
+How our new DBData dependency is instantiated in our RateLimit class is thanks to the magic of the Dependency Injection principle, which I will explain in a near-future article, so follow me!.